Atlas (DC Comics): Titan version

-Atlas I
+Atlas (second version)

-Atlas' family and people were slain by the raiders of Hyssa the Lizard King.
+Atlas' family and people were killed by the raiders of Hyssa the Lizard King.
 Atlas was raised by a wise and mysterious traveller named Chagra.
 Because of an alien crystal carried by Atlas, Chagra theorized that Atlas was one of the people of the Crystal Mountain.
 Chagra agrees to help Atlas achieve his revenge, but only if Atlas leads him to the Crystal Mountain.
 Atlas grows up to become a protector of the innocent, but once Hyssa was defeated, his petulance and darker nature come to the forefront.

 Atlas returns in Superman #677 as part of The Coming of Atlas storyline.
 He is working with a secret government project that intends to kill Superman.
 Atlas wants to defeat Superman and replace him as Metropolis' champion on his way to conquer the modern world.
 He fights the Science Police and Superman.
 Atlas holds the upper hand on Superman for most of the battle, but is defeated after Superman is magically enhanced by Zachary Zatara.
 Atlas' return and fight with Superman were intended to test Project 7734, a government project that utilizes magic in an effort to kill Superman.

 Atlas is later kidnapped and brainwashed by an unknown party and forced to fight the Justice League.